 - Home boardingFor home boarders, a vet inspection is required when the applicant is planning to board three or more dogs.
-The vet inspection report must be submitted with the home boarding application form, (doc, 234kb) supporting documents and fee.
+The vet inspection report must be submitted with the home boarding application form, (pdf, 185kb) supporting documents and fee.
 We have approved the following vets to carry out home boarding inspections:

 Cockburn Veterinary Practice